soggiest/blaghh/src/pages/namespaced-crds-dynamic-client/index.md

+---
+title: Using Client-Go's dynamic client to operate namespaced CRDs
+date: "2019-07-17"
+---

 # Using Client-Go's dynamic client to operate namespaced CRDs

 Custom Resource Definitions are a useful mechanism in Kubernetes that extends the K8S API to include new resource types.
 This helps a lot when writing your own controllers for Kubernetes and need to persist data outside of the controller itself.
 Traditionally, creating your own CRDs meant that you must implement a new resource interface similar to this: